citusdata/citus_docs/admin_guide/upgrading_citus.rst

 .. note::

   During a major version upgrade, from the moment of yum installing a new version, Citus will refuse to run distributed queries until is restarted and ALTER EXTENSION is executed.
 This is to protect your data, as Citus object and function definitions are specific to a version.
 After a yum install you should (a) restart and (b) run alter extension.
+In rare cases if you experience an error with upgrades, you can disable this check via the :ref:`citus.enable_version_checks <enable_version_checks>` configuration parameter.
+You can also `contact us <https://www.citusdata.com/about/contact_us>`_ providing information about the error, so we can help debug the issue.

 Step 3. (upgrade from 5.x only) Add Co-Location Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~